 “Castor oil comes from the seeds of a castor bean plant known as Ricinus communis,” says Dominic Burg, MD, chief scientist and hair biologist at Evolis Professional.
 “It’s considered to be poisonous, but the oil extracted from the seeds is quite beneficial for the hair.”

-Like plenty of other natural oils (such as tea tree and eucalyptus, for instance), castor oil is pretty good at resetting strands.
+Like plenty of other natural oils (such as tea tree and eucalyptus, for instance), castor oil is pretty good at resetting strands, especially after excessive damage.
 “Castor oil is commonly used to ward off skin infections since it’s a known antibacterial, anti-fungal ingredient,” says Dr. Burg.
 Another perk?
 It’s rich in fatty acids.
 “The oil’s high in vitamin E and omega 6 fatty acids, so it works as a brilliant hair conditioner and natural emollient.”

 It’s also good for helping to revitalize your strands, according to Pedro Catalá, pharmacist, cosmetologist, and founder of Twelve Beauty.
 “It leaves the hair brighter also due to its high concentration of antioxidants.”
-He adds that it’s also rich with proteins and other nourishing minerals, which help to strengthen hair and over time and with repeated use make it stronger.
+He adds that it’s also rich with proteins and other nourishing minerals, which help to strengthen hair and over time and with repeated use make it stronger—which is good news if you’re a hot-tool user.

-The thing about castor oil is that it’s very dense.
+The thing about castor oil is that it’s very dense, so it’s important to use it on your hair correctly and sparingly.
 “It doesn’t spread very well, so it takes forever to wash off, which can have a negative impact on the hair and scalp health,” says Catalá.
 Dr. Burg notes it “can be quite sticky and shouldn’t be used on its own.”

 Either use the oil sparingly, or concoct your own castor oil hair serum.
 “I suggest blending with a carrier oil like jojoba or coconut, and mix a minimum of four parts carrier oil and one part castor oil,” recommends Dr. Burg.
-I’m two seconds away from pouring it all over my head.
-Keep scrolling for all of castor oil’s benefits for your strands.
+I don’t know about you, but I’m two seconds away from pouring it all over my head.
+Keep scrolling to learn more about the many castor oil benefits for hair that your strands need to know about.

 1. It’s uber-hydrating and reparative: Since castor oil is a thick extract, it’s good for nourishing your hair.
 “Castor oil will protect your damaged ends from becoming overly parched due to the detergents found in shampoos or even the harshness of water,” says Dr. Burg.
 “Apply on the mid-lengths to help alleviate the dryness.”